 The first step is figuring out how to set realistic profit goals.
 If your goals aren’t achievable, you’ll never reach them, which will throw your business into disarray.
 Here’s our advice on how to set profit goals that are feasible for your property management business in 2018.

-Reflect on What Your Profit Goals Are
+#1: Reflect on Your Profit Goals

 Take some time initially to pause and reflect on what your profit goals are.
 Do you want to become more profitable by a certain percentage across the board, for example; or are you aiming to eliminate areas where your profits are not as robust as they could be?